 Both La Mama and the Pram Factory were also regularly used by an underground performance troupe called Tribe.
 Headed by director Doug Anders, Tribe was an experimental theatre commune of around 11 people who all lived together in a large share house and dedicated themselves solely to creating and performing theatre pieces that not only made a political statement but commented on the social fabric of the day.
 They performed at La Mama Theatre, the Pram Factory and in the streets, and existed from 1969 - 1972.

-Other groups such as the Melbourne Women's Theatre Group (1974 - 1977), which rejected gender stereotypes both on and off stage, and the now infamous Circus Oz both had their beginnings at the Pram Factory.
+Other groups such as the Women's Theatre Group (1974 - 1977), which rejected gender stereotypes both on and off stage, and the now infamous Circus Oz both had their beginnings at the Pram Factory.
 While La Mama still exists to this day, the Pram Factory closed its doors in 1981 and the building was sold at public auction after a long protracted struggle to keep it going.

 In 1978 after Soapbox, we started Circus OZ and in the beginning it was an APG project.
 It was supported and funded by the APG and we built the tent and the poles in the basement after the panel beaters moved out.
 We also built a small gym there.
 The fearless and boundless experimentation, the Australian vernacular, the comic and slapstick, the poetic and the surreal, the physical daring and cheeky delight, the commitment to an ensemble of performers, to group devising, feminism, anti-racism and political satirical elements that informed the early Circus Oz had their roots in that early APG ethos.”
 (Robin Laurie)